Azure/azure-docs-sdk-dotnet/api/overview/azure/search.md

 ### Version 11

 The **`Azure.Search.Documents`** is a new client library  for .NET developers who want to use search technology in their applications.
-This version is functionally equivalent to the v10 legacy client library, but takes dependencies on **`Azure.Core`** and **`System.Text.Json`** to provide a standard approach for service configuration, authentication, document serialization, and other tasks.
+In contrast with the v10 legacy client library, this version takes dependencies on **`Azure.Core`** and **`System.Text.Json`**, implementing standard approaches in terms of service configuration, authentication, document serialization, and other tasks.

 Use the **`Azure.Search.Documents`** library when creating new projects that use Azure Cognitive Search objects.
 Moving forward, all new features and enhancements will roll out here.